NHS internal market: Reform

 The reforms introduced in 2017 by Simon Stevens are regarded as the official abandonment of the policy of competition in the English NHS, the establishment of integrated care systems effectively ending the purchaser-provider split, although there has not yet been any legislative acknowledgment of the change in policy.
 In February 2019, NHS England called for the repeal of the regulations made under section 75 of the Health and Social Care Act 2012 which require competitive tendering.

 From March 2019, with the effective merger of NHS Improvement and NHS England, there was no longer any real purchaser/provider split at a national level.

 The move away from Payment by Results, which started in 2019, further undermines the principles of the internal market, as it is intended to reduce incentives for increases in hospital activity.

 Karen James, chief executive of Tameside and Glossop Integrated Care NHS Foundation Trust, said in July 2020 that the NHS should aim to permanently scrap activity-based payment tariffs for acute care because block contracts – in which trusts are paid a set level of income – had encouraged "the right behaviours" in Greater Manchester during the COVID-19 pandemic in England.

 In the financial allocations to local systems covering the second half of 2020–21, incentives and penalties depend solely on system-level performance, not performance of individual organisations.

 The Department of Health and Social Care launched a consultation on a proposed new 'provider selection regime' in 2022.
-This is to take effect with the passing of the Health and Care Bill 2021.
-NHS commissioners will no longer be automatically obliged to put clinical services out to tender.
+This took effect with the passing of the Health and Care Act 2022.
+NHS commissioners are longer automatically obliged to put clinical services out to tender.